elushaX/hycov/README.md

 ## hycov
 A Hyprland overview mode plugin.

-The original repository was outdated and hard to update to current version of hyprland API This is the reimplementation of it.
+The [original repository](https://github.com/DreamMaoMao/hycov) was archived and hard to update to current version of hyprland API. <br>
+This is the reimplementation of it. <br>
-It has less features for now but a more stable and easy to scale codebase to maintain.
+It has less features for now but a more stable and easy to scale codebase to maintain. <br>

 ## Roadmap
   - dont resize actual windows, just scale the render buffers